BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Related Work

 \section{Related Work}

 ML models have demonstrated vulnerability to imperceptive deliberate perturbations.
-Some researchers identify these vulnerabilities by designing new attacks, others pay ongoing efforts toward new defenses against such perturbations \cite{wei2022physically}.
-These perturbations encompass various types (\textit{e.g.}, patch-based, norm-bounded) to fool models in different ML tasks (\textit{e.g.}, computer vision, natural language understanding).
+Some researchers demonstrate these vulnerabilities by designing new attacks, while others pay ongoing efforts toward new defenses to enhance robustness \cite{wei2022physically}.
 Within this research community, many benchmarks have emerged for standardized evaluations.
-GRB \cite{graph} evaluates the adversarial robustness of graph machine learning.
-SmartBox \cite{smartbox} benchmarks the performance of adversarial attack detection and mitigation algorithms against face recognition.
-REAP \cite{reap} is a benchmark for security against patch attacks.
-AdvGLUE \cite{advglue} evaluates the vulnerabilities of modern large-scale language models.
-CARBEN \cite{carben} and MultiRobustBench \cite{multirobustbench} are unified frameworks for considering multiple attacks against ML models.
+The evaluated perturbations are of various types (\textit{e.g.}, patch-based\cite{reap}, norm-bounded\cite{carben, multirobustbench}) to fool models in different ML tasks (\textit{e.g.}, computer vision\cite{smartbox}, natural language understanding\cite{advglue}, \cite{graph}).